Running of the top quark mass at NNLO in QCD: Theoretical setup and experimental inputs

 Following the approach suggested in Ref.~\cite{Catani:2020tko}, the CMS analysis was repeated by setting the scale \mum to $\muk/2$, independently in each bin of \mtt.
 This choice is preferred over \muk due to the fact that $\muk/2$ corresponds approximately to \mt in the vicinity of the \ttbar production threshold, which is the value typically used in the calculation of the total cross section.
 Furthermore, the bin-by-bin dynamic scale choice allows the value of \mtmukk to be determined directly.
 The two approaches were found to yield consistent results~\cite{Defranchis:2021eos}.

-In this work, the approach proposed in Ref.~\cite{Catani:2020tko} is adopted, and NNLO calculations are used for the first time for the extraction of \mtmu.
-Unlike in Ref.~\cite{Defranchis:2021eos}, the \mur, \muf, and \mum central scales in the calculation are all set to $\muk/2$, and scale uncertainties are estimated by varying \mur and \muf by a factor of two, avoiding cases in which $\mur/\muf = 4$ or $1/4$.
-The scale \mum is not varied in this context, as it represents the independent variable with respect to which the running is extracted.
+In this work, the approach proposed in Ref.~\cite{Catani:2020tko} is adopted, and NNLO calculations for \mtt distribution are used for the extraction of \mtmu.
+Unlike in Ref.~\cite{Defranchis:2021eos}, the \mur, \muf, and \mum scales in the calculation are set to $\muk/2$, and scale uncertainties are estimated by varying \mur and \muf by a factor of two, avoiding cases in which $\mur/\muf = 4$ or $1/4$.
+The scale \mum is not varied in this context, as it represents the variable with respect to which the running is extracted.
 The calculation is interfaced with the \ABMP~\cite{Alekhin:2017kpj} set of parton distribution functions (PDFs), and the \ttbar production cross section is calculated in each bin of \mtt for different values of \mtmukk.
-In the calculation, the value of \as is set consistently with that of the PDFs.
+In the calculation, the value of \asmz is set to 0.1147, consistently with the utilised PDF set~\cite{Alekhin:2017kpj}.
 A comparison between the NLO and NNLO predictions and the CMS measurement of Ref.~\cite{CMS:2019jul} can be found in Ref.~\cite{Catani:2020tko}.
 The PDF uncertainties are estimated by performing the calculation using the complete set of PDF eigenvectors.
-In each bin, the PDF uncertainties are estimated with respect to a reference mass point, chosen such that the calculated cross section for that mass is close to the measured one in order to minimise any possible extrapolation bias.
-The relative PDF uncertainties obtained with this procedure are assumed to be independent of the value of the top quark mass.
-This approximation is necessary in order to keep the computing time within an acceptable range.
+In each bin, the PDF uncertainties are estimated with respect to a reference mass point, chosen such that the calculated cross section for that particular value of \mtmukk is close to the measured one in order to minimise any possible extrapolation bias.
+The relative PDF uncertainties obtained in this way are assumed to be independent of the value of the \mtmukk.
+This approximation is necessary in order to keep the computing time within an acceptable range, and its validity was verified using the corresponding NLO calculations.
 Finally, in the case of the \ABMP PDFs, the uncertainty in the value of \as is included in the PDF variations.